 Jeff is a highly motivated individual.
 The possibility of being out of work, not being active with his family and not being able to use his shoulder drove him to seek out his options.
-He tore his rotator cuff while on the job lifting a lid as a lineman.
+He had torn his rotator cuff while on the job lifting a lid as a lineman.
 Dr. Schaefer, an Orthopedic Surgeon out of Sacramento, California was Jeff’s second opinion surgeon.
 When Jeff got a glimpse of hope from Dr. Schaefer, he envisioned himself well again, and that hope is what sparked his recovery process.

-Flash forward to early 2018, and he’s graduated from physical therapy and back to work as a lineman, doing one of the most physically demanding jobs our region has to offer!
-Jeff walks into a room and lights it up with his outgoing, energetic and determined attitude.
+Flash forward to early 2018: Jeff has graduated from physical therapy and back to work as a lineman!
+As you likely know, work as a lineman is a very physically demanding job!
 When asked what the secret to the recovery process was, he quickly answered,

-“ you have to do your home exercise program or you’re just kidding yourself.”
+“ You have to do your home exercise program or you’re just kidding yourself.”

 “Jeff deserves a lot of credit.
 We mobilized his shoulder and found his limitations, then taught him what to do and how to recover, and he did the hard work every day.
-His recovery came largely from his motivation”
+His recovery came largely from his motivation.”

 One of his rehab team members at Performance Physical Therapy would watch him closely, adjust his form and he would give her a hard time about how critical she was over him.
-However, when he would do those same exercises from home or work, he would pretend to have his team there with him, and he would push himself to do his exercises with impeccable form.
+However, when he would do those same exercises from home or work, he would pretend to have his team there with him, and push himself to do his exercises with impeccable form.